Day 1: The Yoga Retreat w/Laura DeFreitas & Danu Enterprises I

 is depicted with the soles of his feet together.
 This is Bali-style.
 If we were in India his legs would be crossed and seated in meditation.

-back out into the Indonesian sun with Surya, wander to the vans, and pass out before lunch.
+the Indonesian sun with Surya, wander to the vans, and pass out before lunch.
 I retire poolside back at Ubud Aura and do a little more chlorinated purification.
 There is 4PM yoga with the Luscious Lorikeet

 followed by a delicious one-hour massage at Jelatik Esthetic